RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - It is a piece of code that does one repeatable task, it is a reusable piece of code and can incorporate the use of other hooks

+**Understanding useState:**

+- Whenever this is called, I am making use of this syntax:

+` const [activeIndex, setActiveIndex] = useState(null);`

+- This syntax is referred to as array destructuring and it's identical to object destructuring.
+- This syntax tells JS that I want to get references to elements inside an array
+- Whenever I call `useState` I get back an array with two elements inside of it (in the above example)
+- The variables used inside brackets goes as follows:

+     - The first variable, `activeIndex` is the piece of state I am trying to keep track of.
+It is some value that will change at some point in time
+     - The second variable, `setActiveIndex` is a function I call to update that piece of state.
+Anytime this is called, this setter function, it will cause the entire component to automatically rerender.
+It is the setter.
+     - When I call, `useState` it takes in one arg, which is the default value for the piece of state

+**With Class Components I can easily define and change multiple pieces of state at the same time.
+However, in a function component using Hooks, it is different.
+If I want to have multiple pieces of state, I have to call `useState` multiple times.
+If I want to update state values, I have to call a setter.**